top of page

 In industrialized populations that are housed in comfortable, climate-controlled conditions and accustomed to warm baths and hot showers, brown fat shrinks far below levels typical of post-pubescent muscle maturity.
 For example, a study of over 15,000 PET scans from the Netherlands indicated that the likelihood of identifying brown fat in human subjects in their 20's exceeded 15%, but declined to less than 4% among subjects in their 50's (Steinburg et al. 2017).
 Similar results were obtained in a separate examination of 5,000 scans at the Sloan Kettering Cancer Center in New York City (Becher et al. 2020).

-95% of Americans have no detectable brown fat at age 50 yrs
+95% of Americans over 50 have no detectable brown fat

 For decades, doctors believed that human adults just didn't have any brown fat at all.
 They were wrong, but in their defense brown fat is difficult to detect.
 Although autopsies did reveal brown fat in children and young adults (e.g., Heaton 1972), it was so rare in middle-aged adults that most medical researchers believed that all human beings eventually grew out of it.
 Even when brown fat was positively identified in seven out of eleven outdoor workers in northern Finland (compared to zero positive detections from autopsies of indoor workers, Huttunen et al. 1981), those results were largely ignored.